 MISSION AS A EDUCATIONAL CONSULTANT

-Turn around artist for organizations.
-Aims at being of highest service to the world, and therefore supporting directors, owners, pastors and teacher who are being of highest service by helping children.
+I aim at being of highest service to the world, and therefore supporting directors, owners, pastors and teacher who are being of highest service by helping children.

 As a consultant, I specialize in bringing elegant strategies, making the fewest changes possible for the biggest changes agreed upon.
 Our client base includes Child Development Centers, small businesses, and religious organizations.
 Work flow, staff motivation, board training are some of our specialties.
 I can do pre- and post- quantitative and qualitative research, and customized training.
 Meeting facilitation can get your team communicating and working together well.
 This whole package will most surely bring the biggest result to your organization.